 Stay Focused on my Wellbeing

 Wellbeing is about loving, caring and being kind to yourself.
 When I think about the word ‘wellbeing’ I think about expensive retreats in the UK countryside, regular full body massages and a weekly food shop that eliminates crisps and chocolate and instead focuses on avocados, super foods and anything that tastes like a seed.
 Wellbeing is about doing the things that make you happy and allow you to have timeout, whether that be reading a book, getting a full 8 hours sleep or meditating before bedtime.

 For the first time in 10 years, I’ve read my first full book and it feels like a major accomplishment.
 I know how ridiculous that sounds, but I’m always so wrapped up in other activities, that I never allow myself time to engross myself in a good story.
-Now, instead of scrolling through pointless Instagram feeds on my commute into work, I use the time to read which is so much relaxing than playing with technology.
+Now, instead of scrolling through pointless Instagram feeds on my commute into work, I use the time to read which is so much more satisfying than looking at photos of a fitness guru who most likely lives on the opposite side of the world!
 This year I vow to maximise my ability to self care.
 Yes, i’ll continue with my frequent spa visits and weekend breaks, but i’ll also be incorporating those small things that are just as important for the soul…like reading.

 So there you have it, my simple, non-pressurised ‘resolutions’ for 2018.
 In fact, I’m looking forward to seeing how much I incorporate them into the next 12 months.
 For now, I wont worry to much, and instead will wish you all a very happy and healthy 2018…..